cherokeejb/cherokeejb.github.io/README.md

+This repo is just the This file is just the html version for the current rotation on the cherokeejb.github.io page until I use it for something else; and for now I've taken it down or will make a simple html version. index is a copy from blogger

+-

 The 3 Mac security tips for Managers and everyone Managers, artists, teachers, and just about anyone else can follow these tips to make your Mac a security tank!